AutoSail-MDH/autosail/vessel_orientation/README.md

 The version of ROS2 is Foxy desktop on Ubuntu 20.04.
 The node publishes to the topic `/position/IMU`

 ## Prerequsities
-This application assumes the user has installed ros2 and micro-ros using the following tutorials:

 This application assumes the user has Docker and either ESP-IDF version v4.1, v4.2 or v4.3.

 If the user has installed the ESP-IDF prerequisites, the micro-ROS ESP-IDF component probably won't work.